Animal Control Hours:

 Windsor Pet Food Pantry

-If you would like to donate a small bag of dog or cat food or canned pet food you can drop it off at the Windsor Police Department at 340 Bloomfield Ave or call Animal Control at the number shown above or Friends of Windsor Animal Care & Control at 860-249-9463 and we can pick it up.
+WE ARE IN DESPERATE NEED OF DRY DOG FOOD.
+If you would like to donate a small bag of dog or cat food or canned pet food you can drop it off at the Windsor Police Department at 340 Bloomfield Ave, at the Animal Shelter located at 970 Marshall Phelps Rd or call Animal Control at the number shown above and we can pick it up.
 We also have a doghouse at the Windsor Stop & Shop where you can also leave donations.